 Helena smiled, "That sounds good to me."

-Fawn conducted her through a normal-sized, but heavy, padded door in the side of the massive studio, down a short aisle and through another heavy, padded door to a small lounge with sofa, kitchenette, desk, and chairs.
+Fawn conducted her through a normal-sized, but heavy, padded door in the side of the massive studio, down a short aisle and through another heavy, padded door to a small lounge room with sofa, kitchenette, desk, and chairs.
 There was even a bed in one corner.

 Helena imagined musicians filling this room during lulls in a recording session.
 She suddenly realised it only appeared small in contrast to the vast room she'd just come from; this lounge was actually about the size of the lounge-dining-kitchen room in her own home — what she would normally consider a fairly large room.
 That comparison shifted her view of this whole place, this mansion, so that she saw it more as a complex, a business, than a home.